-There is much debate around spoon-feeding versus baby-led feeding — what leads to the best outcome as far as weight, pickiness, etc. In my experience, ploughing through the messy phase of letting our boys mostly feed themselves has resulted in two children who are overall flexible with what they will eat and who enjoy food.
-(This lines up with the results of a study published last year in JAMA Pediatrics, which found that babies who fed themselves were less likely to be fussy at 2 years old compared with those who were spoon-fed.)
+There is much debate around spoon-feeding versus baby-led feeding – what leads to the best outcome as far as weight, pickiness, etc. In my experience, ploughing through the messy phase of letting our boys mostly feed themselves has resulted in two children who are overall flexible with what they will eat and who enjoy food.
+This lines up with the results of a study published in 2017 in JAMA Pediatrics, which found that babies who fed themselves were less likely to be fussy at 2 years old compared with those who were spoon-fed.

 During this initial phase, remember to look for your baby’s hunger and fullness cues.
 For example, if she turns her head while eating, this is a sign she is full.
 Consider trying to teach your baby simple signs to help her communicate when she has eaten enough; we found this very helpful.

 Offer new foods one at a time, and wait three to five days before starting a different one.
 This is to check for any signs of intolerance such as diarrhea or excessive gas.
 A general suggested order of food introduction is: single-grain cereal, followed by vegetables, fruit and meats.